-The Raleigh-Durham Airport Authority.
+The Raleigh-Durham Airport Authority, acting through the President & CEO or designee.

 Code Share Partner

 An Airline that has an agreement with another Airline that allows one or both to sell tickets with its code for travel to or from the Airport on the other Airline.